cirrascalecloudservices/ccs-cli/README.md

 # Windows

 1. Install git from https://git-scm.com/download/win
+2. Install python
+   1. if installing python from windows app store then be sure to add pip path to windows path using "advanced system settings".
-2. Install python from https://www.python.org/downloads and be sure to check "Add python to path".
+   1. if installing python from https://www.python.org/downloads then be sure to check "Add python to path".

 <pre>
 pip install git+https://github.com/cirrascalecloudservices/ccs-cli --force-reinstall
 </pre>

-and then add CCS_KEY using "advanced system settings"
+and then add CCS_KEY using "advanced system settings" -> "environment variables"